Use the Daily Mail Rewards Club to collect free Nectar Points every day with the Daily Mail and Mail on Sunday.

 I still can’t find a unique number

 Sometimes things don’t work out like they’re supposed to.

-Perhaps the back page has been ripped, and some of the code is missing.
+Perhaps the last page has been ripped, and some of the numbers are missing.

-Or, maybe you’ve accidentally dropped the paper in a puddle, and you can’t read it.
+Or, maybe you’ve accidentally split your coffee over the paper, and you can’t read it.

 Worse still, someone else could have used the unique code before you, and you can’t use it again!

 If that’s the case, you’re able to use the online MyMail missing number system here.

 To use the system, you need to have the paper and all supplements to hand as they will ask you a question about the content on one of the pages.